BIGJRA/BIGJRA.github.io/rejuv.md

 explore Aevium there are many!

-Patches of grass around Gearen City have opened, so consider catching some Pokémon to assist your starter.
+Patches of grass around Gearen City have opened, so consider catching some Pokemon to assist your starter.

 Left East Gearen City